-However, it is best not to solely depend on government agencies for shelter after a disaster occurs, especially for the long-term.
+However, it is best not to solely depend on government agencies for shelter after a disaster occurs, especially in the long term.
 The housing that government agencies offer is most likely group shelters.

 A large enough disaster in your area could bring in local, regional, or national relief organizations such as the American Red Cross and the Salvation Army.
 These will help with food, water, first aid, temporary shelter, and other necessities.

 The plus side is that most organizations provide both emergency shelters as well as transitional housing programs.
 The difference between the two is that the former provides a warm, safe place for men, women, and families to stay.
 The latter offers homeless individuals food and lodging while equipping them with the resources and support needed to regain stability.

 Although such easy-access options are available, relief services and resources are limited.
 This means the search for temporary housing may still be up to you.

 If you have a good homeowner’s or renter’s insurance policy, there is a provision in there that allocates funds for temporary housing.
 This is in the event of a fire or natural disaster.
 You can find this provision under a “loss of use” coverage clause or even “additional expenses”.
 It will reimburse you for your additional living expenses.

 This is so that you can find out what disasters are covered.
 Note that if you live in a flood-prone area then flood disasters are probably not included.
 Checking this information beforehand will prevent you from coming across any surprises in the event of a disaster.

 Once you’ve established that your insurance policy includes adequate “loss of use” coverage, there are a few documents you will need:

 If you’re looking for a comfortable and convenient temporary housing option then Blueground might be the fix for you.
-There is a wide selection of fully-furnished and completely equipped apartments to choose from that are located in the best neighborhoods of the world’s most sought-after cities.
+There is a wide selection of fully-furnished apartments to choose from that are located in the best neighborhoods of the world’s most sought-after cities.